wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hive-analyze-website-log.md

 ##To run the sample

-1. From the [Azure Preview Portal](https://manage.windowsazure.cn/), from the Startboard (if you pinned the cluster there), click the cluster tile on which you want to run the sample.
+1. From the [Azure Management Portal](https://manage.windowsazure.cn/), from the Startboard (if you pinned the cluster there), click the cluster tile on which you want to run the sample.

 2. From the cluster blade, under **Quick Links**, click **Cluster Dashboard**, and then from the **Cluster Dashboard** blade, click **HDInsight Cluster Dashboard**.
 Alternatively, you can directly open the dashboard by using the following URL: